overview of flat and bent

 Why?

 Because it has never been a book for people that want to learn Sanskrit.
-More than a book, it is a bunch of notes for teachers.
+It is not a tutorial, but a bunch of notes for teachers.
 Or a collection of lesson names.
 No one has ever learnt anything from reading a rule and then trying to figure out alone what it means.
 The basic assumption of the grammar maker is not that you will read the book from lesson one to lesson 32.
 Rather, the grammar maker assumes that your teacher will tell you about a rule when it is necessary for you to know about it, and then will explain its meaning.

 So going into